strisys/keypa/ReadMe.md

 ```

 At the end of the initialization process, a table detailing what variables and secrets are available, where they come from, and whether there are duplicates between sources to be aware of is written to the standard output.
-Notice that the values for secrets are starred out.

 ```
 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+